Sky360-Repository/simpletracker/Readme.md

    annotations.json                    # Annotations file
    video.mp4                           # Original video transcoded to mp4 and split for this section images/
+   training/                           # This will output traning images in incremnents of 32 pixels in size
      <frame_id:06>.{image_name>.jpg    # Images generated during detection such as 'original', 'grey', 'background_subtraction', 'optical_flow'
 ```